Remote & Hybrid Internships

-Below, you will find the application, required materials and its deadlines
+Below, you will find the application, required materials and deadlines

 Internship Positions Available

-Tucson Office: For those seeking a district internship experience; interns in my Tucson congressional office will work closely with my casework and outreach staff where they will assist with constituent services, handling district-based projects and helping with the day-to-day operation of the office.
-Working in my Tucson office allows for interns with the opportunity to work directly face to face with the constituents of Arizona’s Third Congressional District.
+Tucson Office: For those seeking a district internship experience; interns in my Tucson congressional office will work closely with my casework and outreach staff where they will assist with constituent services, handling district-based projects, and helping with the day-to-day operation of the office.
+Working in my Tucson office allows interns the opportunity to work directly face-to-face with the constituents of Arizona’s Third Congressional District.

-For both the Tucson and D.C internship, preference is given to students and individuals from Arizona’s 3rd Congressional District, although all qualified applicants are carefully considered.
+For both the Tucson and D.C. internship, preference is given to students and individuals from the 7th Congressional District of Arizona, although all qualified applicants are carefully considered.

 Through the enactment of Public Law 115-244, my Washington, D.C. office is offering paid congressional internship position(s).
 All interns are eligible for the monthly stipend, based on availability of funds.